 PICCE recognizes outstanding faculty and community partners each year, highlighting impact and innovation in our community.
-We showcase community partners for their excellence in partnering with institutions of higher education, the service as co-educations of college students, and their creativity in developing projects and research to involve students in solving real-world problems.
+We showcase community partners for their excellence in partnering with institutions of higher education, the service as co-educators of college students, and their creativity in developing projects and research to involve students in solving real-world problems.
 We also honor faculty from regional institutions of higher education for their commitment to community-based learning and their excellence in research that addresses the critical needs in our region.

 Community Partner Awards

-The Impact Award recognizes an innovative program of community engagement, bringing universities, students, faculty and staff to support our community in a novel and effective manner.
+The Impact Award recognizes an innovative program of community engagement, bringing universities, students, faculty, and staff to support our community in a novel and effective manner.

 Mentor of the Year

 The Mentor of the Year Award recognizes an individual community partner for his/her excellence in advancing students’ learning and facilitating meaningful outcomes for our community.